 When it comes to dividing the home, spouses typically have a few options:

-Each of these outcomes involves financial and legal consequences, especially when there’s a mortgage involved.
+Each of these outcomes carries financial and legal consequences, especially when a mortgage is involved.
 If one spouse plans to keep the home, it’s not as simple as transferring the title.
-As long as the mortgage is under both names, it remains a shared liability unless further action is taken
+As long as the mortgage is under both names, it remains a shared liability unless further action is taken.

 That’s where refinancing comes into play.
 Not only does it protect both parties from future financial risk, but it also ensures a clean break financially and legally.